Make a birth plan that meets your needs

 How long do you want the cord clamping to be delayed?
 A lot of parents ask for delayed cord clamping and this is interpreted very differently from one provider to the next.
 Many parents would prefer the cord clamping to be delayed until after the placenta is out, even waiting for an hour or two after.
 Being specific with the timing is often the most helpful thing that can be done when communicating with a care provider.
 Advocacy in the moment is also often the only way to make sure that your wishes are actually respected unless the provider already routinely delays clamping for the time you specify.
 Many care providers are very quick to cut the cord.
 They can easily forget what parents requested.

 Do you want hep B, vitamin k, the eye drops?
-Please let me know if you have any questions or want to talk about these.
 It's often helpful to have a plan ahead of time between the two of you.
 Many times a nurse will give them very quickly because she is on autopilot.
 Quick advocacy and your partner placing his hand out to block a needle or the eye drops so that they are not done without consent can be the most important thing to prevent it from occurring.